emilianomarti/emilianomarti.github.io/_news/peiwei_spotlight.md

 related_posts: false
 ---

-Amanda Larracuente and I wrote a short commentary in Trends in Genetics, highlighting recent work lead by Dr. Peiwei Chen and colleagues.
+Amanda Larracuente and I wrote a short commentary in Trends in Genetics highlighting recent work lead by Dr. Peiwei Chen and colleagues.
 Their study uncovers Trailblazer, a fast-evolving transcription factor that plays a key role in the suppression of selfish genetic elements in Drosophila.
 Read the article [here](https://authors.elsevier.com/c/1ktQOcQbJF8ya).